rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Basic-Bxamples/elasticSearch-in-12-commands-with-curl.md

 </blockquote></details>

-11. **Search for all products that have at least 1 of the following tags ['poultry, 'kampai', 'best-seller'], that are PUBLISHED, and in stock.
-Sorted by cheapest to most expensive**
+***11. Search for all products that have at least 1 of the following tags ['poultry, 'kampai', 'best-seller'], that are PUBLISHED, and in stock.
+Sorted by cheapest to most expensive***

 ***Note:***
 > Previous query just involved three conditions that must be ALL TRUE to hold.
 That's equivalent to "A and B and C".